sendjainabhi/tap-automation/README.md

 export AWS_SECRET_ACCESS_KEY=<your AWS secret access key>
 export AWS_REGION=us-east-1  # ensure the region is set correctly. this must agree with what you set in the tf files below.
 ```

-**Note** - Even if you are only running TAP scripts on existing eks clusters , please set above `aws` environment variables.
+### TAP 1.5.x single cluster instances on all AWS services steps

 ### Add TAP configuration mandatory details

 Add following details into `/var.conf` file to fullfill tap prerequisite.
 Examples and default values given in below sample.
 All fields are mandatory and can't be leave blank and must be filled before executing the `tap-index.sh` .
 Please refer below sample config file.

+**Note** - Even if you are only running TAP scripts on existing eks clusters , please set above `aws` environment variables.

 ```